ajump2/3D_Printing/README.md

 Using Slicer or Cura, adjust your retraction distance to be as short as possible (1mm or so).
 Also make sure to run the fan at all times.
 You can do this by changing any M107 commands in your gcode to M106.

 Before changing your unit steps in configuration.h, you should test to see if your extruders are working, and try a test using only one extruder.

 If underextruding, or the motor skips, or any problems with feeding; go to your ARMS Board and adjust the stepper drivers for the extruders.
-By turning the screws, increase the total current for the extruder motors.
-If this fails, attempt changing heat settings.
+By turning the screws you increase the total current for the extruder motors, this is necessary when upgrading from direct drive as the filament has a longer distance to travel.

+If this fails, attempt changing heat settings (I've only tested PLA, and I'm running around 190-195C).
 If both of these steps fail, move on to the next step.

 It's also very likely you'll have to change your extruder steps per unit (no need to define for both extruders, defaults to both).